How to Recover Deleted Photos and Files without Software

 CMD, also known as Command Prompt, is a command-line utility that can do a lot of things for Windows users, like fixing SD card not formatting error or repairing corrupted pen drive.
 As a matter of fact, it is also possible to recover permanently deleted files using CMD so that you don’t have to use a paid software.

-Note: It could be kind of overwriting if you implement CMD on a disk drive.
-If you insist on using CMD for a recovery, the best method is to clone your drive at first, and then you have a backup plan other than data being destroyed by CMD directly without another choice.
+Note: It could cause data overwriting when applying CMD recovery on a disk drive.
+If you insist on using CMD for a recovery, the best method is to clone your drive at first, and then you have a backup plan instead of having the data destroyed by CMD directly without another choice.
 Alternatively, you may skip to Method 2 and try the free photo recovery software.

 Ready to recover deleted photos using CMD?
 Just follow the steps below.
 If you want to recover photos from a removable drive, like an SD card, USB flash stick or external hard drive, please connect it to your computer.